alfonsoperezs/persiguebuses-coruna/README.md

-# Persiguebuses
+# Persiguebuses Coruña

-Persiguebuses is a web aplication made in React and Flask to track the buses of [Tranvías Coruña](https://tranviascoruna.com/).
+Persiguebuses Coruña is a web aplication made in React and Flask to track the buses of [Tranvías Coruña](https://tranviascoruna.com/).

 https://github.com/user-attachments/assets/8feb4fd1-b875-4d29-a5f3-9cb7f0247758